snovamo86861/Financialchatbot/README.md

 **Methodology:**

+Algorithmic trading bot using machine learning with different signals.

- Our Financial  chatbot is created by  using Amazon Lex.
-The bot is programmed to offer accurate and datailed information on how to diversify their financial portafolio.
+       Chat Stocky to Me  is programmed to offer accurate and datailed information on how to diversify their financial portafolio.

        -  The bot should do the following: